Madelsa/Dataset-publishing/PROJECT_STRUCTURE.md

 3. **Testing**: Write tests for critical functionality
 4. **Performance**: Consider performance implications, especially for file processing
 5. **Accessibility**: Ensure components are accessible
+6. **Type Safety**: Use constants for string literals and define proper types
+7. **DRY Principle**: Use constants to avoid repeating string literals